Rouse Hill

 Table Chart PROFILE FAQ

-Rouse Hill displays a diverse mix of dwelling types
+Rouse Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rouse Hill's dwelling structure, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Rouse Hill stood at 15.9%, with 44.1% of dwellings under mortgage and 40.0% rented out.
-The median monthly mortgage repayment in the area was $2,730, while the median weekly rent was recorded at $500.
-Nationally, Rouse Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Rouse Hill's dwelling structure, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Rouse Hill stood at 15.9%, with mortgaged dwellings at 44.1% and rented ones at 40.0%.
+The median monthly mortgage repayment was $2,730, higher than Sydney metro's average of $2,427.
+Median weekly rent in Rouse Hill was $500, compared to Sydney metro's $470.
+Nationally, Rouse Hill's mortgage repayments were significantly higher at $2,730 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing